Home-grown Mizuna - Tips and Tricks for Growing and Harvesting

 Cultivation of Mizuna

 Sow Mizuna seeds in compost-rich fertile soil.
 The soil must be evenly moist; not too wet nor completely dry.
 If soil is too wet, the roots may rot while the plants may fail to thrive, if too dry.
+Use a good quality potting mix when growing them in pots.

 During summer when the temperature in the Philippines is too hot, provide partial or dappled shade especially in the afternoon.
 Like arugula, continuous exposure to an extremely hot weather may cause the leaves to taste too bitter and the plant to bolt prematurely.